Thermatix/boxSDK/readme.md

 		res.redirect(path)
 ```

-Then pass the auth code to the client and handle with callback function (i.e. store tokens in cookie like in example).
+Then pass the auth code to the client and handle with a callback function (i.e. store tokens in cookie like in example).
 ###Retrieve Access Tokens:
 ```javascript
 	var client = clientBuilder.create()